A treatment for Alzheimer's 05 March 2025

 First indication of the improvement.

 Mum used to like going out in the car, and, as it made her happy I was pleased to take her out.
-A few weeks after the antibiotics and new diet we were driving out in the countryside in an area called Mobberley (North West, UK).
+A few weeks after the antibiotics and new diet, we were driving out in the countryside in Mobberley.
 It had been raining and there were large puddles on the road, Mum pointed at a puddle and said “Water”, I repeated it back to her.
 A little later we came to a railway bridge and she said “go under”, again I told her she was right.
 These three words don't seem like much, but let me repeat Mum had moderate/severe Alzheimer's and hadn't used proper words for quite a while.
-I kept it to myself because I am used to the ups and downs of Alzheimer's and know there can be moments of clarity.
+I kept it to myself because I was used to the ups and downs of Alzheimer's, and know there can be moments of clarity.
 Then Mum's other carers started to ask if I had noticed that Mum was beginning to use words again.
 Again I didn't get my hope up, the ups after Alzheimer's drop down can give false and painful hope.

-By February 2020 and though Mum had had health ups and downs and UTIs to contend with she was still better than she was a year before.
-I would have expected two of the 'Alzheimer's drop downs' in that time, but there had been none.
+By February 2020, and though Mum had had health ups and downs and UTIs to contend with, she was still better than she was a year before.
+I would have expected at least two of the 'Alzheimer's drop downs' in that time, but there had been none.

 I kept a record of some words that Mum relearned and the sentences she used, this isn't a full list, just some of the highlights.